Hydrocarbure-H/WhatsBot/README.md

 # WhatsBot
-WhatsApp bot to get all messages from a conversation.
+WhatsApp bot to get last messages from a conversation.